Ayoyinka-Sofuwa/Optimizing_a_Pipeline_in_Azure/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

+This data is a Bank marketing data that contains information about its customers with 40 features and attributes about their personal information, financial, occupational and educational statuses, and the campaign details for each customer.
+We seek to use this data to predict if they will subscribe to a fixed term deposit in the bank or not.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

+The best performing model was the Voting Ensemble for my AutoML run, with an accuracy of 0.91825 and AUC weighted of 0.94837.
+For my hyperdrive configuration, my best run had an Accuracy(the primary metric) of 0.90759.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**